open-mmlab/mmcv/docs/en/understand_mmcv/data_transform.md

 ## Common data transformation classes

-The commonly used data transformation classes can be roughly divided into data loading, data preprocessing and enhancement, and data formatting.
+The commonly used data transformation classes can be roughly divided into data loading, data preprocessing and augmentation, and data formatting.
 In MMCV, we provide some commonly used classes as follows:

 ### Data loading